Bulimia & Anemia

 • Headache

-How Can Bulimia Lead to Anemia?
+How Can an Eating Disorder Lead to Anemia?

 Iron is a mineral found in green leafy vegetables and red meat.
 When these types of foods are limited, or purging takes place before they can be absorbed, it can lead to a shortage of the mineral in the blood.

-The regulation of hormones is a delicate and intricate process, and the disruption of this system can lead to many complications in the body, including trouble producing hemoglobin.
+The process of binging and purging that characterizes bulimia nervosa can also impact the endocrine system of the body, which creates and distributes hormones.
+Hormone regulation is a delicate and intricate process, and the disruption of this system can lead to many complications in the body, including trouble producing hemoglobin.

 Women with bulimia have a higher risk of being hospitalized for cardiovascular disease.

-Purging—and, particularly, self-induced vomiting—works to deplete the body of important electrolytes.
+Purging—and, particularly, self-induced vomiting—depletes the body of important electrolytes.
 These minerals essentially keep the electronics in the body running smoothly.
 When their levels are disrupted, it can lead to issues with the electric signals that keep the heart beating at a steady pace.
+In severe cases, the issue can also contribute to major cardiovascular events, including heart failure.5

 Treating Bulimia Nervosa